Homelessness in the San Francisco Bay Area: Matrix program

 Jordan's homeless policy extended beyond confronting Food Not Bombs members and their homeless allies.
-Jordan introduced the Matrix Program, which expanded the role police had in tackling homelessness by increasing the number of citations given to homeless people for city misdemeanors, with 6,000 citations issued in the first six months of the program's initiation.
-Matrix teams of city police usually accompanied with social service workers to systematically sweep the city block by block to engage members of the homeless community and dismantle homeless encampments.
+Jordan introduced the Matrix Program, which expanded the police's role in tackling homelessness by increasing the number of citations given to homeless people for city misdemeanors, with 6,000 citations issued in the first six months of the program's initiation.
+Matrix teams of city police usually accompanied by social service workers to systematically sweep the city block by block to engage homeless people and dismantle homeless encampments.
 The initial reception from city residents was mostly positive with 75% of calls to the Mayor's office praising the crackdown as a needed step to clean the city up.

 Critics of Matrix accused the program of using resources on punitive enforcement of quality of life laws that generally only affect the homeless community, like sleeping in public and loitering, instead of promoting services to aid homeless people.
-Mass citations to homeless people, critics argued, was counter-productive since those in extreme poverty lacked the funds to pay the fines.
+Mass citations to homeless people, critics argued, were counter-productive since those in extreme poverty lacked the funds to pay the fines.
 Judges would respond to unpaid fines by issuing arrest warrants, resulting in the incarceration of homeless people when the same resources used to jail the inmates could instead go towards expanding shelter services.
 Additional critiques lobbied at the program centered around the use of police as social service workers.
 Matrix police were authorized to give psychological field tests to determine if a homeless person was acting erratically and were the deciding force on whether or not to bring them to the hospital for mental services.
 In 1994, homeless rights advocates succeeded in convincing the board of supervisors to pass a resolution opposing the Matrix Program, with Jordan's response being to double down by expanding the program's sweeps to Golden Gate Park.
 Though the Matrix program persisted, public opinion shifted against it for being too harsh and Jordan failed to secure a second term.